Best Pan For Fish (Find The Right Skillet & Sear Like A Pro)

 SOLIDTEKNICS US-ION Wrought Iron Skillet

 Manufactured from one single piece of sheet iron this pan has no rivets, welds, or week points.
 And if looked after will probably out live you.
 At 4.2 lbs in weight it' might be a little heavy for some.
 While the large 12 inch surface area means it's ideal for those larger fillets or even cooking whole fish on the bone

 Every fish cook should consider investing in an oval pan.
-It's the only shape that will allow you to do a decent job sauteing large whole flat fish on the bone (think flounder, turbot, or the classic black sole meniere) This particular pan is made of carbon steel and at nearly 16 inches in length it offers plenty of surface area to get a nice golden color on mid to large size fillets or whole fish.
+It's the only shape that will allow you to do a decent job sautéing large whole flat fish on the bone (think flounder, turbot, or the classic black sole Meniere) This particular pan is made of copper lined with stainless steel.
+And at nearly 12 inches in length it offers plenty of surface area to get a nice golden color on mid to large size fillets or whole fish.